UPDATED JUL 14, 2020

-This Boston hot spot has quickly become one of the city’s favorite go-tos for good-for-you eats.
-With three locations in the area (Back Bay, Prudential, and Downtown Crossing), a healthy meal is never far away.
-And Dig Inn mindfully sources their ingredients from local farmers, so you always know you’re eating the best.
+This Boston hot spot (formerly known as "Dig Inn") has quickly become one of the city’s favorite go-tos for good-for-you eats.
+With multiple locations in the area (plus a Cambridge location coming in 2020), a healthy meal is never far away.
+And Dig mindfully sources their ingredients from local farmers, so you always know you’re eating the best.
 Choose from a menu specifically crafted to blend flavors and spices perfectly, or you can make your own bowl.
 Need a rec?
-You can’t go wrong with the Charred Chicken with lemon and fennel and mustard seeds.
+You can’t go wrong with the Charred Chicken Marketbowl with lemon, fennel, and mustard seeds.

 The name says it all.
 This Boston food lab is bringing customers new food to test out every day that’s plant-based, kosher, and so damn good.
 When you eat at Clover Food Lab, you become part of the entrepreneurial team setting out to make the world a better place through increased consumption of veggies (and reduced consumption of meat).
 Swing by any of their 12 locations—and if you’re feeling creative—join their food development meetings.
 They’re open to the public, so come ready to share your ideas!